 Primary Indexing.
 As explained in section 2.4, Riak builds a primary key hash index for its key/value pairs through DHT.
 This index is a clustered index because data objects are directly stored together with the index keys.

 Secondary Indexing.
 Riak supports secondary indices on the tagged attributes of the key/value pairs and inverted indices for text data contained in the value.
 For secondary indices on tagged attributes, exact match and range queries are supported.
 However, current Riak implementation forces the limitation that one query can only use secondary index search on one indexed attribute (field).
-Queries involving multiple indexed attributes have to be broken down as multiple queries; then the results are then merged to get the final result [148].
+Queries involving multiple indexed attributes have to be broken down as multiple queries; the results are then merged to get the final result [153].
 No details are given about the internal structures used for secondary indices in the official Riak documentation.
 According to the brief mention in [6], it seems that a flat list of key/entries is used.

 For inverted indices on values of text type, text data contained in the values of key/value pairs are parsed and indexed according to a predefined index schema.
-Similar to DataStax, Riak also tries to integrate with the interface of Solr, and stores indices using the Lucene file format so as to support various types of queries on text data, such as wildcard queries and range queries [147].
+Similar to DataStax, Riak also tries to integrate with the interface of Solr, and stores indices using the Lucene file format so as to support various types of queries on text data, such as wildcard queries and range queries [152].